coder-mike/microvium/doc/getting-started.md

 }
 ```

-Compile the project with your favorite compiler.
+Compile the project with your favorite compiler and run the output.
+It should print `"Hello, World!"`.